 If so, you’ll appreciate the importance of having a good incident reporting system in place.

-A strong system will help you track, monitor and respond to accidents and incidents as and when they occur, helping you create a safer working environment for your staff.
+A strong system will help you track, monitor and respond to accidents and incidents as and when they occur.
+This will in turn help create a safer working environment for all members of staff.

 But what should a good incident report look like?
 What should it contain?
 And how much detail is ‘enough’?

 In this post, we’ll answer those questions and more by outlining the six key elements that every good incident report should contain.
 We promise to show you exactly what to include and, just as importantly, what to leave out.

 The six key elements to include in a good incident report are: